 - A yoga mat – It provides a soft padding for your back against the hard floor.

 - Resistance bands – They are great for building muscle and increasing resistance to any workout, Pilates included.

 - Pilates ball – Like the resistance band, the ball also helps increase the challenge of many classic workouts.
 The ball is versatile and can be used for Pilates workouts that target the core, lower body (legs, hips and glutes), wall planks and pushups, and even in extension and stretching exercises.

-- Ankle weights – Help with building strength, especially in your legs, by adding an extra level of strength training.
+- Ankle weights – Help with building strength, especially in your legs, by adding additional resistance.

 The Bottom Line: What Is The Best Wall Pilates Equipment?

 The most important Wall Pilates equipment for studios are wall units that people can use as well as well-padded yoga mats.
 The wall unit is great for versatile exercises.

 For those who want to do wall pilates at home and cannot afford the wall unit, a quality yoga mat is all you need – as well as any wall in your home.
 Weights, resistance bands and balls are nice add-ons but not essential.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!